 To edit a quiz, click on the Quizzes link in the course navigation.
 Locate the quiz in question, click on the Settings icon, and then Edit.

-When you are finished, you may Notify users this quiz has changed by checking the box before you click Save.
+When you are finished with all quiz edits, you may Notify users this quiz has changed by checking the box before you click Save.
 Students will always receive notification if you change the due date regardless.

 Moderating a Quiz

 In Bruin Learn, moderating is where you grant extra time or attempts, and manually unlock a quiz attempt.